haberdashPI/vscode-selection-utilities/docs/motions.md

 Motion units can be customized on a per-langauge basis, if desired.

-For the built-in motions to work, all of these motions have to be defined, but you can also define your own custom units.
+For the built-in motions to work, all of the above units have to be defined, but you can always add more units types if you want to use the `moveBy` command (describe below).

 Note that some of the units employ multi-line matches using `regexs` instead of `regex`.
 For more on how to define multi-line units, see the final subsection below.

 ### The custom `moveBy` command